brunokoga/Montevideo/additionalMonsters_dir/qlippoth.md

 Special Abilities

-**Aura of Misfortune (Su** A chernobue radiates an aura of [evil](monster_dir/creatureTypes#_evil-subtype malaise to a radius of 30 feet.
-All [lawful](monster_dir/creatureTypes#_lawful-subtype or [good](monster_dir/creatureTypes#_good-subtype creatures in this area take a –1 penalty on attack rolls and weapon damage rolls.
-[Lawful](monster_dir/creatureTypes#_lawful-subtype [good](monster_dir/creatureTypes#_good-subtype) creatures take a –3 penalty and upon first entering the aura must make a DC 20 Fortitude save or be sickened for as long as they remain in the area.
+**Aura of Misfortune (Su)** A chernobue radiates an aura of [evil](monsters/creatureTypes#_evil-subtype) malaise to a radius of 30 feet.
+All [lawful](monster_dir/creatureTypes#_lawful-subtype) or [good](monsters/creatureTypes#_good-subtype) creatures in this area take a –1 penalty on attack rolls and weapon damage rolls.
+[Lawful](monster_dir/creatureTypes#_lawful-subtype) [good](monsters/creatureTypes#_good-subtype) creatures take a –3 penalty and upon first entering the aura must make a DC 20 Fortitude save or be sickened for as long as they remain in the area.
 This ability is Charisma-based.

 **Horrific Appearance (Su)** Creatures that succumb to a chernobue's horrific appearance become paralyzed with disgust for 2d6 rounds; a paralyzed creature gets a new save each round to recover from the effect, provided he is no longer aware of the chernobue or within 30 feet of it.

-**Light Vulnerability (Ex** A chernobue within an area of bright light takes 1 point of Constitution damage per minute it remains in the area.
+**Light Vulnerability (Ex)** A chernobue within an area of bright light takes 1 point of Constitution damage per minute it remains in the area.

-**[Poison](monster_dir/universalMonsterRules#_poison-(ex-or-su)) (Su** Bite—injury; _save_ Fort DC 23; _frequency_ 1/round for 6 rounds; _effect_ 1d2 Con drain; _cure_ 1 save.
-The thick, orange [poison](monster_dir/universalMonsterRules#_poison-(ex-or-su) injected by a chernobue is semi-alive.
-As soon as the poisoned victim is cured of the [poison](monster_dir/universalMonsterRules#_poison-(ex-or-su) (by making a save, being targeted with an effect like _ [neutralize poison](additionalMonsters/../spell_dir/neutralizePoison#_neutralize-poison_, or enduring the full duration of the [poison](monster_dir/universalMonsterRules#_poison-(ex-or-su)), the orange fluid bursts from the victim's body, causing 1d6 Charisma damage and rendering the victim unconscious for 2d6 rounds unless he makes a final DC 23 Fortitude save.
+**[Poison](monster_dir/universalMonsterRules#_poison-(ex-or-su)) (Su)** Bite—injury; _save_ Fort DC 23; _frequency_ 1/round for 6 rounds; _effect_ 1d2 Con drain; _cure_ 1 save.
+The thick, orange [poison](monster_dir/universalMonsterRules#_poison-(ex-or-su)) injected by a chernobue is semi-alive.
+As soon as the poisoned victim is cured of the [poison](monsters/universalMonsterRules#_poison-(ex-or-su)) (by making a save, being targeted with an effect like _ [neutralize poison](additionalMonster_dir/../spell_dir/neutralizePoison#_neutralize-poison)_, or enduring the full duration of the [poison](monsters/universalMonsterRules#_poison-(ex-or-su))), the orange fluid bursts from the victim's body, causing 1d6 Charisma damage and rendering the victim unconscious for 2d6 rounds unless he makes a final DC 23 Fortitude save.
 The save DC is Constitution-based.

 The chernobue is a living manifestation of the vile fecundity of the Abyss—a monstrous, alien pregnancy made flesh.
-By infecting creatures with the Abyssal taint they carry, they spread pain and misfortune wherever they flop and writhe—and with their _ [plane shift](additionalMonsters/../spell_dir/planeShift#_plane-shift _ability, they are ready to spread their filth throughout the multiverse.
+By infecting creatures with the Abyssal taint they carry, they spread pain and misfortune wherever they flop and writhe—and with their _ [plane shift](additionalMonster_dir/../spell_dir/planeShift#_plane-shift) _ability, they are ready to spread their filth throughout the multiverse.
 A chernobue is 13 feet long and weighs 500 pounds.

 # Qlippoth, Cythnigot